baeyen/data-analysis-portfolio/chika-data-analysis-portfolio/01-Excel-Sales-Data-Pivot-Analysis/README.md

 #What this project shows
 -How to turn a tidy sales table into pivot tables and a column chart

--How to answer: “Which region drives total sales?”

--A clean, recruiter-friendly result you can scan in seconds

 #Files in this folder

 01-Excel-Sales-Data-Pivot-Analysis/